-This is a course in Geometric Tolerance and Dimenªsions including tolerances of form and position or location control.
-The student will learn methªods of indicating geometric tolerances by means of geometric characteristic symbols, as recomªmended by ANSI, rather than by traditional notes.
+This is a course in Geometric Tolerance and Dimensions including tolerances of form and position or location control.
+The student will learn methods of indicating geometric tolerances by means of geometric characteristic symbols, as recommended by ANSI, rather than by traditional notes.
 Lecture, 2 hours; lab, 2 hours.
-Prerequisite: DFT 1201 (Students with equivalent industrial experience may enroll by consent of instructor.)
+Prerequisite: DFT 1200.

 CAD 2206.
 Design Technician Internship.
 3 hrs.

 Individual students will be assigned to an engineering department in local industries.
 Work will be that normally performed by a design technician.
 Students meet one hour per week with instructor and spend 15 hours per week on the job.
 Prerequisite: Consent of instructor.

 This course will give the student the opportunity to apply the knowledge and training achieved in preceding courses in an "on-the-job" situation.
 Assignments will consist of analysis of problems, synthesis, preliminary design, layout, and production of the final set of working drawings.
 Students in this class will participate in the award winning MIMIC (Making Industry Meaningful In College) program.
 Students from CAD, Electronics, Marketing, Accounting and Manufacturing will be teamed together in companies to design, market and sell a product on campus.
 Lecture 2 hours; lab, 4 hours.
 Prerequisite: CAD 1201 and CAD 2200.